Updated On: September 10, 2021

 Giving a car a good bath on a regular basis provides a perfect opportunity to get up close and personal with that car's finish.
 Chips and scratches in the paint can result in serious damage, and rust is one feature no car owner—or future buyer—wants.

-Touch-up paint is the best way to stop deterioration in its tracks if you find damage that goes all the way through the paint to the metal body.
-Service departments at car dealerships usually keep paint touch-up kits in stock that will match the factory color of a particular car model and year, but there are many online-shopping options as well.
-A quick search on the Web will reveal any number of outlets that carry the exact color produced by automakers as well as services that can match a specialty aftermarket paint color.
+Touch-up paint is the best way to stop deterioration in its tracks if you find damage that goes all the way through the paint to the body panels.
+Service departments at new car dealerships usually keep paint touch-up kits in stock that will match the factory color of a particular car model and year, but there are many online shopping options as well.
+A quick online search will reveal any number of outlets that carry the exact color produced by automakers as well as services that can match a specialty aftermarket paint color.
 Online prices run from under $20 for a half-ounce bottle with an applicator to hundreds of dollars for a full gallon for the true DIY paint enthusiast.

 Large, deep paint damage might require purchasing some sandpaper of various grits, rubbing compounds, and clear-coat spray.
 But this type of repair, including larger dents, might be better left to a body shop if patience is not one of your personality traits.